mediquo/docs-sdk/docs/sdk/android/medicalhistory.md

  ```

 ## Open all sections launcher
-The SDK also includes a window with all the sections.
+The SDK also includes a window with all the sections, call this method with a valid context parameter.

 ```kotlin
 MediquoSDK.getInstance()?.openMedicalHistory(this)